Aurrix/pdfconverter/README.md

 *Runtime:*

--Java 1.7 JRE and above
+- Java 1.7 JRE and above

 *Compilation:*

--Java 1.7 JDK and above
+- Java 1.7 JDK and above

--Maven 2.97 and above
+- Maven 2.97 and above

 **How application works:**
 Application accpects a call with at least 2 arguments through cmd line e.g.: java pdfconverter C:\input\ C:\output\